tokenradarlabs/tokenator/src/docs/usage.md

     *(This command uses `ts-node src/index.ts` internally, as defined in `package.json`)*

 Once the bot is running and invited to your Discord server (guild), you can interact with it using Discord slash commands.
 Commands are not invoked by passing arguments to `ts-node src/index.ts` directly after initial setup.

+**Note:** The multi-line or colon-separated examples shown below are simplified documentation representations for readability.
+Users should invoke the slash command in Discord and then supply parameters via Discord's UI modal, not by typing colon-separated inline parameters.

 ### Example Alert Commands